aragon/app/docs/codingGuidelines/pullRequests.md

 -   A description must follow the type/scope prefix and describes the code changes.
 -   The description must be capitalized and use the imperative mood.

-**NOTE**: When merging a pull request containing only one commit, Github will suggest using the commit name instead of the PR name.
+**⚠️ NOTE**: When merging a pull request containing only one commit, Github will suggest using the commit name instead of the PR name.
 Ensure that the commit name follows the commit guidelines above.

 ## Examples: